Thu78/hosting-demo/README.md

 - .gitignore: file that restricts some files from being pushed to git, we might want to do this to prevent sensitive information (API Keys) from being public
 - package.json: contains all the libraries and scripts that we are going to use
 - index.js: our backend application
+- .env.example: what the environment variable file (.env) should look like.
+Put your environment variables in .env and not .env.example
+- export_env.sh: custom script to export environment variables on Heroku App

 # Instructions
 <details>